Syedqasim-dev/Projects/README.md

-This repositary contains all my recent projects.
+This repositary contains all my recent AI, ANN and ML projects.